 Plywood comes in such wide varieties that it might be difficult to choose.
 When shopping for sheets of plywood, it’s important to know how you’ll use it for indoor or outdoor projects.

-Since many local staff may not have all the necessary information, we highly recommend conducting as much research as possible online before contacting them is best.
+Since many local staff may not have all the necessary information, I highly recommend conducting as much research as possible online before contacting them is best.